-- 1. Explain the meaning and purpose of ethical behavior. - 2.
-Understand the ethics of therapist competence. - 3.
-Recognize therapist impairment and burnout. - 4.
-Discuss ethical standards pertaining to client termination. - 5.
-Comprehend the historical development of informed consent. - 6.
-Expound upon information to be included in informed consent material. - 7.
-Interpret various Codes of Ethics. - 8.
-Apply ethical standards to case studies.
+- 1. Explain two representations of the meaning and purpose of ethical behavior. - 2.
+Understand the ethics of therapist competence within three case scenarios. - 3.
+Recognize two ways to avoid therapist impairment and burnout. - 4.
+Discuss two ethical standards pertaining to client termination. - 5.
+Comprehend two historical developments shaping informed consent. - 6.
+Expound upon three types of information to be included in informed consent material. - 7.
+Interpret three codes of ethics. - 8.
+Apply three ethical standards to case studies. - 9.
+The information was current and accurate. - 10.
+The instructor was responsive to participants (timely responded by email, if requested). - 11.
+There was accessibility for distance-learning support (questions/problems addressed effectively and timely). - 12.
+The course technology was user-friendly.